 Which cities do you serve?

-We are centrally located in Delta, British Columbia, Canada We serve Abbotsford, Burnaby, Chilliwack, Coquitlam, Delta, Langley, Maple Ridge, Mission, North Vancouver, Pitt Meadows, Port Coquitlam, Port Moody, Richmond, Surrey, Squamish, Vancouver, West Vancouver, Whistler, and White Rock.
-We recently opened a Calgary sales office.
+We are centrally located in Surrey, British Columbia, Canada We serve Abbotsford, Burnaby, Chilliwack, Coquitlam, Delta, Langley, Maple Ridge, Mission, North Vancouver, Pitt Meadows, Port Coquitlam, Port Moody, Richmond, Surrey, Squamish, Vancouver, West Vancouver, Whistler, and White Rock.

 What should I do if my power is out and I need to open my garage door to get my car out?